cyclic-software/www/content/posts/angellist-roll-up-vehicle-why-what-and-how.md

 My only complaints on the company product side are that the UI&#x2F;UX was a bit complicated for just doing the RUV.
 It seemed it was more focused on syndicates and funds.
-If there is any “product” work for the AngelList team this is probably where it is.
-For example: to get to the RUV page you navigate via the “Deals” menu item and the deal is listed under my “Syndicate”.
+If there is any &quot;product&quot; work for the AngelList team this is probably where it is.
+For example: to get to the RUV page you navigate via the &quot;Deals&quot; menu item and the deal is listed under my &quot;Syndicate&quot;.
 This all sorta makes sense given the product is essentially a Syndicate where the fee and carry are 0%.
 However it doesn’t really make sense when I am the company founder doing a RUV.
 Additionally I didn’t find a way to set a per investor minimum, perhaps I just missed it in interface.
 These are minor points of friction but they left me with a feeling that it was still an early product that wasn’t fully polished yet.